 They find no pen in Anna’s car.

 That’s what he really, really wants then, she realizes with sorrow and silence, feeling the pang of rejection again.

 The next day, she spends her whole Saturday cleaning.
 She likes things to be spick and span, and especially organized.
 The lack of space makes it hard to keep all their stuff tidy when Anna and her teens are sharing the place.

-Nevertheless, it has been so special to be with them for over three weeks.
+Nevertheless, it has been soooo special to be with them for over three weeks. ❤️

 To her, it feels like they are her friends as much as she’s their mother.

-Just before leaving, Joey wanted to open up.
-He didn’t want to go back to his dad’s, as he’s feeling angry at his father.
+Just before leaving, Joey wants to open up.
+He doesn’t want to go back to his dad’s, as he’s feeling angry at his father.

 “He should have used the time with us, mom!
-Maybe traveled with us to grow closer and make us feel safe at a time like this… Not with that Ne#wb%i&e!
+Maybe traveled with us to grow closer and make us feel safe at a time like this… Not with that F…Ne#wb%i&e…H!

-It’s tough to see Joey this upset.
-Anna understands him and is actually feeling concerned herself.
+It’s tough to see Joey like this.
+Anna is feeling sad and concerned about her son.